If You Apply for a Credit Card, Do You Have to Accept It?

 Once credit card approval comes through, the account is immediately activated.
 You don’t get another chance to accept or deny the card.
 Filling out the application was your acceptance of the account if approved.

 But that doesn’t mean you are stuck with that credit card forever.
-You have two options — cancel the credit card application or close the new account.
+You have three options: Cancel the credit card application, close the new account, or keep the card and don't use it.

-The customer service representative may or may not be able to assist you.
-This depends entirely on how quickly they process applications and the credit card issuer's specific policies.
+The customer service rep may or may not be able to assist you.
+This depends entirely on how quickly they process applications and the issuer's specific policies.
 But calling and asking is likely your best bet.

 If you get approved for a new credit card you don’t want, you can close the account.
 Closing the account is just like closing any other credit card.

-Call the credit card issuer and request the account be closed.
+Call the credit card issuer and request that the account be closed.
 If you were charged an annual fee, request a credit for that amount.
-You may be expected to pay it but asking won’t hurt anything and it may save you a few hundred dollars.
+You may be expected to pay it, but asking won’t hurt, and it may save you a few hundred dollars.

-If the reason you no longer want this card is because of a specific feature or term, ask the customer service representative to suggest a card without that issue.
+You could also consider changing it to a different credit card — especially if the reason you no longer want this card is because of a specific feature or term.
+Ask the customer service rep to suggest a card that suits your needs.

 For example, if you were hoping for a balance transfer promotion but the applied-for credit card lacks one, see if they can move you to a credit card that offers it.

 If you do end up canceling, request written confirmation in either a mailed letter or an email for your records.
-About 30-45 days later, you should be able to see the account reported as opened and closed on your credit report.
+About 30-45 days later, you should see the account reported as opened and closed on your credit report.

-Use the credit card once in a while if you want to keep it open.
-If you haven’t used the card in a while, the credit card company may close the account.
-Exactly when that occurs depends on the specific issuer.
+You'll still need to use the credit card once in a while because if you don’t, the credit card company may eventually close the account.
+Exactly when that occurs depends on the issuer.

 FAQs